-Cash with County of Los Angeles Treasury Pool
+Los Angeles County Treasury Investment Pool

 The District is a voluntary participant in the Los Angeles County Investment Pool pursuant to Government Code Section 53694.
 The cash flow needs of participants are monitored daily to ensure that sufficient liquidity is maintained to meet the needs of those participants.
 At the time deposits are made, the Los Angeles County Investment Pool's Treasurer may require the depositing entity to provide annual cash flow projections or an anticipated withdrawal schedule for deposits in excess of \$1 million.
 Projections are performed no less than semi-annually.
 In accordance with Government Code Section 27136, all request for withdrawal of funds for the purpose of investing or deposits the funds elsewhere shall be evaluated to ensure the proposed withdrawal will not adversely affect the principal deposits of the other participants.
-At June 30, 2016, the District had \$6,295,147 invested in the Los Angeles County Investment Pool.
+Pool detail may be obtained from the County of Los Angeles Treasurer's Office - 225 N. Hill Street - Los Angeles, CA 90012 or the Treasurer and Tax Collector's office website at www.ttc.lacounty.gov.